tgorsk15/curriculum-TOP/javascript/organizing_your_javascript_code/project_todo_list.md

 ### Introduction
 At this point you've already had a fair amount of practice using the various techniques we've shown you.
-But we've been throwing a _lot_ of information your way, so before we move on we're going to take a minute to slow down and work on one more great portfolio project.
+But we've been throwing a _lot_ of information your way, so before we move on we're going to take a minute to slow down and work on one more great project that will give you lots of experience in our newly learned concepts of code structuring.

 ### The todo list